coverclock/com-diag-tesoro/README.md

 different computers to simulate how I imagine this might be used in an actual application.

+## Model

 The Model is the OSM tile server, a software stack and database that resides on an Apache web server.

+In my environment, I use a Raspberry Pi 4B as the Model, It runs Ubuntu, and is equipped with a two terabyte (2TB) Solid State Disk (SSD).
+The SSD currently hosts the OpenStreetMaps map data and database for North America.
+The host name of the Model will be used in the Uniform Resource Locator (URL) examples below.

+## View

 The View can be any modern web browser that can run Tesoro's "movingmap" JavaScript program.

+My typical View is the Chrome browser used on a Mac running MacOS.
-I have tested Tesoro using Firefox on a x86_64 system running Ubuntu, and Firefox, Chrome, and Safari on a Mac running MacOS.
+I have also run Tesoro using Firefox on a x86_64 system running Ubuntu, and Firefox and Safari on a Mac running MacOS.

+## Controller

 The Controller is the source of the geolocation data and hence steers the visualization.
 It is implemented as Tesoro's "channel" JavaScript